-By Josh McDonald, Project Manager with Nexus 5 Group
+By Josh McDonald, Senior Project Manager with Nexus 5 Group

 Anyone who has met me can easily tell I'm an extrovert… extreme extrovert.
 I’ve never met a person I don’t know.
 I feed off of relationships and people.
 I like to be on the move and busy.
 I love crowds, lights, and excitement.
 I’m the guy who gets “shushed” by my wife by causing a stir in the back of a room at a questionably inappropriate time.

 Busyness and people do not typically bother me.

 Lately, EVERYTHING in life has been busy.
 At home, we have dance and football practice every night of the week, birthdays to celebrate, social parties, fun summer activities; the list goes on.
 Work has been busy too.
 Nothing extremely out of the ordinary, but it has felt that I'm running at full capacity for quite a while now.
 It’s a great position to be in as we continue to grow, but running the motor at full speed for extended times is wearing.

 Summer has been packed with a LOT of fun and awesome things.
 However, I feel it...
 I feel the fun, busyness, workload, and ‘peopling’ catching up.